 If you have additional requirements, please consider providing those to the Secretariat.

+Agreed in informals

+61alt.
+Do mutual legal assistance requests emanating from your country contain the information specified in art.
+18 (15):

+[ Yes Yes, in part No]

+If yes in part or no, please explain briefly

+61bis.
 Has your country requested or received a request for additional information on the basis that additional information was necessary for the execution of a request in accordance with domestic law or to facilitate execution of such a request? (art.
 18, para.
 16)